Tango199/GettingStartedWithGit/gitCommands.md

 After doing this, say you want to create your project within this directory.
 You are free to do so, and after you create your project you might want to save what you have so far.

-The first command that you would need to think of to do this would be
+The first command that you would need to do this would be

     git status